-That’s where ALEX comes in.
 ALEX Benefits Counselor sets you apart as a leading employer by offering personalized, tech-enabled benefits guidance during onboarding—and throughout the year.
 Here’s how:

-Education before day one.
 Hiring teams can provide new hires with access to ALEX Benefits Counselor before their start date.
 This gives them the chance to review important benefits information prior to their first day on the job – and to involve their partner and any other key decision-makers in the family.
 That way, the conversation during onboarding can focus on specific questions instead of skimming over benefits in general.

-One-on-one assistance.
 For HR teams that don’t have time for in-depth benefits conversations with every employee during onboarding (cough, cough…that’s all of us), ALEX can help.
 By asking new hires a series of questions and leveraging the behavioral science principles, ALEX gets to know employees and recommends the health and financial benefits that best match their needs.

-Showing the math.
 Choosing the right insurance can be complex, especially if a company offers different health plan types.
 It can also be costly – to the employee and the employer.
 Instead of providing the traditional hard-to-read comparison grid, ALEX shows employees what they can expect to spend on each type of plan based on their medical needs and their budget.

-Ongoing engagement.
 With ALEX ID, employees can create a secure account that saves all of their benefits information for the future.
 The next time they log in, they can pick up where they left off—and ALEX will use their saved information to learn more about them and offer ongoing personalized recommendations.
 (Bonus: that means increased engagement all year round!)

-Peace of mind.
 ALEX Connect is designed to integrate with your telemedicine applications and with GoodRx.
 This lets employees search with the peace of mind that virtual care providers and prescriptions are covered by their insurance and won’t result in any surprise bills.
 It also gives them fewer log-ins to remember – all while reinforcing the notion that ALEX is their go-to resource for all things benefits.